haeun159951/Calculator/README.md

-Side-Project
+Side-Project \n
-Built a calculator that performs user input, operation, and output.
-Made essential functions for calculator using JavaScript
+Built a calculator that performs user input, operation, and output.\n Made essential functions for calculator using JavaScript